The uranium market has been on fire in recent weeks. And this surge isn’t just a fleeting market trend…

 In addition to being eco-friendly, all the infrastructure is already in place, as uranium is essentially a byproduct of oil drilling.

-This is huge news.
-Big tech names are building out massive data centers to support their growing energy needs, representing a massive source of long-term demand.
+Meanwhile, big tech names are building out massive data centers to support their growing energy needs, representing a massive source of long-term demand.

-It’s also worth noting that across the board, the United States accounts for 30% of the world’s uranium consumption.
+It’s also worth noting that across the board, the United States accounts for about 30% of the world’s uranium consumption.

 Right now, we import more than 95% of our uranium… But that’s about to change.
 The U.S. is ramping up production to levels we haven’t seen since the 1980s.
 This will reduce geopolitical risks surrounding our energy sources, shore up our energy security, and add to the uranium market’s momentum.